1. Christianity lays out differing roles for men and women in the Church and in the home:

 D. In the New Testament God’s only begotten Son became a man.

-E. Jesus chose twelve disciples all of which were male.
+E. Jesus chose twelve disciples all of whom were male.

 F. Only men were designated to be bishops, priests, and deacons.